bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ## Visual Appearance
 There are some html-query parameters, which modify the visual appearance, rendering quality and rendering speed:
-    - `lens=true`: switches to a realistic rendering of the lenses
+    - `lens=true`: switches to a realistic rendering of the lenses. `lens=all` has the best rendering, including also other meshes in the lens effects.
     - `pbr=true`: renders the posts in a nicer finish
     - `fps=true`: shows the frames per second `fps` in the top right corner
     - `env=name`: changes the background setting.
 Allowed entries for `name` are "forest", "night", "room", "astro"
-    - `teleport=false`: disables the teleportation in VR mode, switching to a moving motion (beware motion thickness!).
+    - `teleport`: `true` or `false` enables/disables the teleportation in VR mode, switching to a moving motion (beware motion thickness!). `off` disables all movemnt in VR mode (recommended for absolute beginners)
 Remember to use them like in this example: `?lens=true&pbr=true&env=night`.

 ## License